dina1033/bus-booking-system/README.md

 ### Running the Project

 1. Clone the repository to your local machine using `git clone`.
-2. In the php container
-    - install the required dependencies by running `composer install`.
-    - Create a copy of the `.env.example` file and name it `.env`.
-    - Update the `DB_DATABASE` value in the `.env` file to point to your database.
-    - Run the migrations and seed the database using `php artisan migrate --seed`.
+2. Run the migrations and seed the database using `docker-compose exec php php artisan migrate:fresh --seed`.
-3. Start the local development server using `docker compose up`.

 ### Running the Test Cases

-1. Create a new database called 'task_test'.
-2. Run the test cases using `php artisan test`.
+1. Run the test cases using `docker-compose exec php php artisan test`.

 # API Documentation